Milkyway-at-home/milkywayathome_client/README.md

 - **Bar code currently does not pass all tests**

 Instructions for Compiling Nbody (With BOINC on)
+NOTE: CMAKE version 4.0 and later are not currently supported
 ---------------------------------------------------------------------------------------------------
 Step 0.
 Ensure proper packages are installed